cuenca-mx/dhlmex-python/README.md

-# dhl-python
+# dhlmex-python
-DHL python3.6+ client library
+python3.6+ client library for DHL in Mexico